mg-software-sia/react-task/README.md

 Task is related to Holiday package (flight + hotel + transfer) booking system.

+## Requirements
+1. Use ReactJS.
+2. Use HTML/CSS.
+3. Create a private repository and give **mg-code** user access to it.
+Then send repository information to e-mail.

 ## Objective 1
 Implement experience of holiday package search form.
 1. Form has three filters: Departure city, Destination, Departure dates.